 NJC members talk about challenges faced by individuals with severe disabilities.
 Read more about this video.

-The NJC congratulates this year’s winner and encourages others to nominate innovative teams.
-The submission deadline for the 2022 award is June 10, 2022.
+The NJC encourages you to nominate innovative teams.
+The submission deadline is October 2, 2023.

 Contribute to the McLean Yoder Schiefelbusch Fund (MYS Fund)